Blue Streak (missile): Blue Streak today

 A section of the propulsion bay, engines and equipment can be found at the Solway Aviation Museum, Carlisle Lake District Airport.
 Only a few miles from the Spadeadam testing site, the museum carries many exhibits, photographs and models of the Blue Streak programme, having inherited the original Spadeadam collection that used to be displayed on site.

 RZ.2 engines are on display at National Space Centre – a pair on cradles alongside the Blue Streak rocket – and at the Armagh Planetarium in Northern Ireland and The Euro Space Center in Redu, Belgium.

-Keen Blue Streak enthusiast Robin Joseph from the United Kingdom has a collection of parts including start systems and combustion chambers amongst other things.
+Blue Streak enthusiast Robin Joseph from the United Kingdom has a collection of parts including start systems and combustion chambers amongst other things.
 He can often be seen displaying his collection at space days in the West Midlands.

-A part of the Blue Streak rocket launched on 5 June 1964 from Woomera, Australia, found 50 km SE of Giles in 1980 (c.1000 km) is on display at Giles Weather Station.
-Another piece was located in 2006, but its exact location has been kept secret by the finders.
+A part of the Blue Streak F1 rocket launched on 5 June 1964 from Woomera, Australia, found 50 km SE of Giles in 1980 (c.1000 km) is on display at Giles Weather Station.
 The titanium structure of a German third stage was, for some time, sited on the edge of a gravel pit in Gloucestershire.

+Remains of Blue Streak F4, launched on 24 May 1965, are on display at Woomera.

 Footage from the Blue Streak launch was briefly incorporated into The Prisoner's final episode, "Fall Out".
 It was also used in the Doctor Who serial "The Tenth Planet", treated within the story as the launch of the Zeus IV spacecraft.
 Images of the Blue Streak 1 are incorporated in the 1997 film Contact.